hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 11 (walking speed).** (a)
 Argue that walking speed scales as $\ell^{1/2}$. *Hint.* Model the leg as a <a href="#sec-2-1">pendulum</a>.

-(b) Average human walking speed is around $1.4$ m/s.
+(b) Average human walking speed is $\sim 1.4$ m/s.
-	Estimate the average walking speed of a horse.
+	Estimate the walking speed of a horse.

 ---